apex/up/docs/04-configuration.md

 Plan the changes via `up stack plan` and `up stack apply` to perform the changes.
 Note that CloudFront can take up to ~40 minutes to distribute this configuration globally, so grab a coffee while these changes are applied.

-Custom stages may be supported in the future, for now there are two:

-- `staging`
-- `production`

 You may [purchase domains](#guides.development_to_production_workflow.purchasing_a_domain) from the command-line, or map custom domains from other registrars.
 Up uses Route53 to purchase domains using your AWS account credit card.
 See `up help domains`.

 ## Stage Overrides